GoogleCloudPlatform/cortex-applayer/README.md

 ## Current Solutions

-The currently available solutions are:
+The currently available samples are:

+-   [Cortex Applayer Sample](https://github.com/GoogleCloudPlatform/cortex-applayer/tree/main/apps/Cortex_Applayer_Sample): Sample Cloud Run application
-- Google ABAP SDK: Sample consumption of k-means clustering fo customers
+-   [Google ABAP SDK](https://github.com/GoogleCloudPlatform/cortex-applayer/tree/main/apps/Google_ABAP_SDK): Sample consumption of k-means clustering for customers
-- Diff Consulting: Bank Data Validation accelerator
+-   [Diff Consulting](https://github.com/GoogleCloudPlatform/cortex-applayer/tree/main/apps/Diff_Smart_Treasury): Bank Data Validation accelerator

-- Growthloop: Salesforce integration to Ads
+## Interested in contributing?

+If you are interested in submitting an application, please reach out to cortex-support@google.com, so we can help you understand if this will be the right path for you.